sebastian-nehrdich/byt5-sanskrit-analyzers/README.md

 nehrdichetal2024,
-title={One Model is All You Need: ByT5-Sanskrit, a Unified Model for Sanskrit {NLP} Tasks}, author={Nehrdich, Sebastian and Hellwig, Oliver and Keutzer, Kurt}, booktitle={The 2024 Conference on Empirical Methods in Natural Language Processing}, year={2024},
+title={One Model is All You Need: ByT5-Sanskrit, a Unified Model for Sanskrit {NLP} Tasks}, author={Nehrdich, Sebastian and Hellwig, Oliver and Keutzer, Kurt}, booktitle={Findings of the 2024 Conference on Empirical Methods in Natural Language Processing}, year={2024},
 }
 ```